• Skip to main content

 August 5, 2019 by Rebecca Martinez Fitzgerald

-Language as a Financial Barrier: Language Inequity Restricts Refugees’ Access to Mental Health Care North Carolina’s Triangle is replete with different languages, each a rich, beautiful thread connecting communities and […]
+Language as a Financial Barrier: Language Inequity Restricts Refugees’ Access to Mental Health Care North Carolina’s Triangle is replete with different languages, each a rich, beautiful thread connecting communities and cultures.
+As a Master of Social Work Intern at UNC Refugee Wellness, it is a pleasure to hear Dari, Pashto, Swahili, Kinyarwanda, Arabic, and Spanish […]

 Language Inequity and Mental Health Care